UPDATE 10/5/2020: U.S. DOT rejects request for national mask mandate on public transportation

 : Commuter fares will be collected beginning July 1, 2020.
 Terminal continues to be open for ticket sales only.
-Face masks are required.
+Face masks are strongly recommended.

 : Commuter routes will return to their normal schedules on Monday, June 8th.
 All commuter fares will continue to be free until further notice.

 COVID-19 Update for local Butler bus service beginning June 1st: